elucian/bee/syntax/composite.md

 ```

 **conversion**
-Conversion of a string into number is when; using _parse_ rule:
+Conversion of a string into number is when; using _parse_ function:

 ```
 make x,y ∈ R;

--- rule parse return a Real number alter x := parse("123.5",2,",.");       --convert to real 123.5 alter y := parse("10,000.3333",2,",."); --convert to real 10000.33
+-- function parse return a Real number alter x := parse("123.5",2,",.");       --convert to real 123.5 alter y := parse("10,000.3333",2,",."); --convert to real 10000.33
 ```